-‘Vanderpump Rules’ Lala Kent’s Boyfriend Declares His Love, But Is He Married?
+‘Vanderpump Rules’: Lala Kent’s Boyfriend Declares His Love, But Is He Married?

 Lala Kent may be facing allegations of dating a married man, but that hasn’t stopped the Vanderpump Rules star from flaunting her relationship online.

-As rumors regarding her possible involvement with Randal Emmett continue to swirl, Lala Kent took to her Instagram page, where she revealed that her “king” recently proclaimed his love for her with several chocolate covered strawberries.
+As rumors regarding her possible involvement with Randal Emmett continue to swirl, Lala Kent took to her Instagram page, where she revealed that her “king” recently proclaimed his love for her with several chocolate-covered strawberries.

 “I love you way more.
-Thanks for saving me 9 strawberries, baby,” Lala Kent wrote in the caption of the photo below, adding the hashtags, “#ilovehim,” “#boss” and “#king.”
+Thanks for saving me 9 strawberries, baby,” Lala Kent wrote in the caption of the photo below, adding the hashtags #ilovehim, #boss, and #king.

 Lala Kent didn’t reveal any details regarding who it was who had purchased the strawberries for her, nor was her mystery man seen in the photo.

 While Lala Kent and her relationship have been at the forefront of Vanderpump Rules Season 5, the reality star and actress has yet to reveal who her boyfriend actually is.
-As her co-stars, including Stassi Schroeder, Scheana Marie and Jax Taylor, continue to claim her boyfriend is married, Lala Kent continued to insist that is not the case.
+As her co-stars — including Stassi Schroeder, Scheana Marie, and Jax Taylor — claimed her boyfriend is married, Lala Kent insisted that is not the case.
 Most recently, she took to Twitter, where she expressed her frustration with the ongoing rumor.

 “My love life is between me and my man,” she wrote.
 “No1 else.
 No1 will ever kno the ins&outs of my relationship bc I don’t owe that to you.
 I hold my relationships and friendships close to my heart.
 That’s all there is to say.
 Move on from the f***ing married man thing.
 It didn’t happen.
 I know y’all wish it did.
 But ahead, you don’t know s**t.”